Git: use --encoding=UTF-8 in "git log"

 As my answer said, the problem seemed to be that all of the tables created by redmine (or TurnKey Linux? the base of our install.) were defaulted to latin1.
 In any case, the fetch_chagesets code should acount for the difference in encoding if needed.

-#9 Updated by Vitaliy Ischenko about 7 years ago
+#9 Updated by Vitaliy Ischenko over 7 years ago

 Jean-François Dagenais wrote: